marconius/mtlpyweb/data/2011/3/intro-class.md

 programming, as implemented in Python, and the second part will be a hands-on session where you will get to take Python for a spin and bend it to your will.
 See the wiki for [the outline and other information][].
 The event is free to attend, but since there are space limitations, please sign up using [the guest list][].
 Also, please bring a laptop if you can or make a pairing agreement beforehand.
 If you would like to bring a male friend as a guest, by all means feel free.

-Looking forward to seeing you there!<!--:-->
+Looking forward to seeing you there!

   [the outline and other information]: http://wiki.montrealpython.org/index.php/PythonIntroduction-2011-05-03
   [the guest list]: http://guestlistapp.com/events/51924